Bank ‘to unleash another £100bn of QE’ as double-dip recession fears mount

 The Bank is still waiting for responses from lenders on their readiness for sub-zero rates and has already said it is likely to be months away from being a valid monetary policy tool.

-Former MPC member David Miles – now professor of financial economics at Imperial College Business School – joined those not in favour of negative rates, saying he was “sceptical” they would be effective in the UK.
+Former MPC member David Miles – now professor of financial economics at Imperial College Business School – joined those not in favour of negative rates, saying he is “sceptical” over whether they would be effective in the UK.

 “There’s mixed evidence inside the Bank of England about how effective negative rates would be, so on balance you probably couldn’t get a majority on the committee to vote for it, at least not now,” he added.